 By being able to incorporate mindfulness practice into your daily life, you are able to experience the wealth of many benefits:

 - Less danger of experiencing stress, anxiety or depression.

 - Reduced blood pressure and hypertension.

 Regular mindfulness practice is scientifically proven to change the biochemistry of our body and is also responsible for reducing the brain’s stress response known as amygdala.

-8 weeks of mindfulness training is able to:
+Mindfulness training is able to:

 - Decrease amygdala activation – enabling you to feel more calm and relaxed in everyday life.